Simple & delicious Healthy Banana Bread. Whole-grain, oil-free & perfect for breakfast or snacking!

 - Peel the bananas then mash them with a fork or use your stand mixer to beat them up into a puree.

-- Add nut butter/coconut oil, sugar, molasses, cardamon and salt and beat well until smooth.
+- Add nut butter/coconut oil, sugar, molasses, optional cardamon and salt and beat well until smooth.

 - Add the flour and baking powder and gently fold it all together.
 Do not over mix.
 You want it so that it is just combined and so that you cannot see any dry flour throughout the mixture.